szymonmichalski/starid-1/docs/index.md

 *20.8.2017*

-from here, i might occasionally cross post on linkedin. this will probably be obvious from capitalization. conformance rather than aesthetics.
+from here, i might occasionally cross post on linkedin. this will probably be obvious from capitalization. standardisation rather than aesthetics.

-After a week on the beach in southern Italy, here are some end of summer thoughts.
-The ML project at Voipfuture during June and July went well, with a prototype deployed at a large customer.
-In brief, a predictive model for network KPIs on day-of-week and hour-of-day time scales.
-It fits with other concepts of growing interest.
+After a week on the beach in southern Italy, here are some end-of-summer thoughts.
+The summer ML project went well, with a prototype deployed at a large customer.
+In brief, predictive models for network performance on day-of-week and hour-of-day time scales.
+The methods used fit nicely with a topic of growing interest...

-ML is beginning to explore a frontier referred to as attention.
+ML is beginning to explore a concept referred to as attention.
 A perspective on this is, increased emphasis on vectorized, dot product based, numerical parallelization of decisions.
 Attention is about dot products between tensors to determine significance.

 *20.6.2017*